-Dr Antonio Malfense Fierro completed his PhD at Edinburgh University Business School in 2012 and joined Hull University Business School in May 2013.
+Dr Antonio C. Malfense Fierro completed his PhD at Edinburgh University Business School in 2012 and has worked at Hull University Business School in since 2013.
 In May 2010 he was selected as one of the 100 global ‘Young Leaders of Tomorrow’ for the St Gallen Symposium in St Gallen, Switzerland.
 During 2010-2011 he was the first ‘Chazen Visiting Scholar’ at the Lang Entrepreneurship Center at Columbia University Business School, in the city of New York.

 During his PhD Antonio worked for a year with Edinburgh Universities Student business Incubator.
 He has also conducted consultancy projects in Southern Africa and has worked at a prominent New York, Venture Capital Fund.
 Antonio was an accomplished amateur water polo player before injury put an end to his playing career in 2011/2012.
 He is a qualified water polo coach and represented the Scottish Universities Team (national selection) as a player for three seasons (2006, 2008, 2009), receiving a half blue and colours for this and other achievements, from the Edinburgh University Sports Union.
 He is a keen golfer, angler and a live sports enthusiast

-This research underlines a broad interest in African business and entrepreneurship which he teaches at undergraduate and postgraduate level.
+This research underlines a broad interest in African business, and entrepreneurship which he teaches at both undergraduate and postgraduate level.
 More specifically, he is fascinated by the relationship between risk and entrepreneurship and how risk is managed over time by entrepreneurs in different environments.